What is the meaning of breakdancing?

 How to dance break style?

 To learn break dance style to become a b-boy, you need to approach it with dedication, practice, and a deep passion for the art form.
-Here are some steps to help you get started on your breakdancing journey:
+To fulfill your dream and become a pro, you should take it one step at a time.

-First and foremost, it's crucial to study the fundamentals.
+First of all, you need to learn the basics.
 Begin by familiarizing yourself with the basic movements of breakdancing, such as top rock, down rock, and freezes.
 Take your time to understand and master each element before progressing to more complex moves.
-Building a strong foundation is essential in break dancing.
+It's important not to skip building a solid foundation in breakdancing.

 Consistency is key in breakdancing.
 Regular practice is essential to build strength, enhance coordination, and refine your skills.
 Dedicate specific time slots to training, and make sure to explore different styles and breakdance moves.
-Push yourself to step outside your comfort zone, trying new techniques and challenging your abilities.
-With persistence, you'll see progress and improvement over time.
+Force yourself to step outside your comfort zone, try new techniques, and challenge your abilities.
+If you persevere, you will definitely see progress and improvement over time.